Netherlands in the Eurovision Song Contest 2006

-The Netherlands competed in the semi-final of the Eurovision Song Contest which took place on 18 May 2006.
-Performing during the show in position 17, "Amambanda" was not announced among top 10 entries of the semi-final and therefore did not qualify to compete in the final.
+The Netherlands competed in the semi-final of the Eurovision Song Contest, which took place on 18 May 2006.
+Performing during the show in position 17, "Amambanda" was not announced among the top 10 entries of the semi-final and therefore did not qualify to compete in the final.
 It was later revealed that the Netherlands placed twentieth out of the 23 participating countries in the semi-final with 22 points.